kitschpatrol/yanki-obsidian/README.md

 ### Does Yanki work with Obsidian Sync?

 In theory, Yanki should work with the first-party [Obsidian Sync](https://obsidian.md/sync) service, and possibly with additional third-party syncing solutions.
 In practice, I don't use these services myself so testing has been limited.
 See the [namespace](#namespace) section for more information and please proceed with caution.

+[Issues have been reported](https://github.com/kitschpatrol/yanki-obsidian/issues/56) when Obsidian Sync is combined with the [Automatic Note Names](#automatic-note-names) feature, so it's recommended to _disable_ automatic note name management if you're using Obsidian Sync.

 ### If I use the [folder notes](https://github.com/LostPaul/obsidian-folder-notes) plugin, will my folder notes become Anki notes?